Eigenvalues of the non-backtracking operator detached from the bulk: Perturbation of the non-backtracking spectrum

-where $M,A,X$ are square matrices, and $M$ is nonsingular.
+where $M,\hat A,X$ are square matrices, and $M$ is non-singular.
 Such problems appear in a variety of contexts and there exists an extensive literature on them, mainly from a numerical point of view (see the survey \cite{tisseur2001quadratic}).

-The triplet $(M,A,X)$ can of course be replaced with by the triplet $(I, AM^{-1}, XM^{-1})$ without changing the problem, so we will be interested in the case where $M=I$.
+The triplet $(M, \hat A,X)$ can be replaced with by the triplet $(I, \hat A M^{-1}, XM^{-1})$ without changing the problem, so we will be interested in the case where $M=I$.
 In this case, one can easily check that the solutions of \eqref{QEP} are the eigenvalues of the $2n \times 2n$ matrix

 which is called a \emph{linearization} of the problem.
 In this section, we will present extensions of the Bauer-Fike theorem for linearizations of quadratic eigenvalue problems.